COVID-19 Office Protocols and Policies

 Clients are required to fill out an online screening questionnaire form the day before every appointment which can be filled out on a computer or mobile.
 All scheduled appointments are pending results of the screening questionnaire.
 Your session will be postponed and fees will be waived in the event of any related COVID-19 exposure or symptoms, even if mild.
 If I am experiencing any symptoms or exposure, I will contact you for rescheduling.
 I must be strict on this, even if you have already arrived at your appointment.

-If you or ANYONE in your household is exhibiting signs of illness, you have traveled recently by plane, train or bus in the 14 days prior to your appointment, I ask that you please hold off on scheduling a session until 10-14 days after or contact me to reschedule.
+If you or ANYONE in your household is exhibiting signs of illness please cancel your appointment.
+If you have traveled recently by plane or attended any large events or gatherings (weddings, concerts, etc.) in the 14 days prior to your appointment, I ask that you please reschedule your appointment or hold off on scheduling a session until 10-14 days after.
 If you believe there may be a risk of exposure, please inform me on the screening questionnaire.

-Outside of sessions, I have continued mask wearing and physical distancing while indoors in public spaces as well as avoiding large indoor gatherings, opting for take-out instead of dining indoors at restaurants, limiting my in person trips to the store, and avoiding travel by plane, train, or bus.
+Outside of sessions, in addition to being fully vaccinated I have continued mask wearing and physical distancing while indoors in public spaces as well as avoiding large indoor gatherings, opting for take-out instead of dining indoors at restaurants, limiting my in person trips to the store etc.

 When arriving for your session please do not enter the waiting room and instead wait in your car or outside until your scheduled session.
 Please text me at (541) 400-0016 to let me know you have arrived.
 I will let you know when you can head inside for your session and meet you at the door.
-A brief intake may be done in the waiting area or treatment room depending on if other clients are in the waiting room.
+Intakes and check outs may be done in the treatment room in order to keep distance from other clients/therapists.
 Please be aware that I share the waiting room and restroom with two other therapists and their clients may occasionally be coming and going in the waiting room.
-Masks are required for all inside the building and there is space to distance.
 I do my very best to limit overlap of clients in the waiting room but if you are not comfortable with this possibility, please let me know ahead of time so that I may try to accommodate.

 You are required to wear a mask that is fully covering both mouth and nose while you are inside the building and for the entirety of your massage session including face down.
 You are required to wear a mask for the entirety of your session even if you are fully vaccinated.
 I ask that you please not use a gaiter or bandana type face covering for your session as this is easily moved and is not secure for receiving close contact bodywork.
 I also ask that you please not use a mask with a valve as this type of mask does not prevent aerosols from being released during exhalation.
 If you do not have a non-bandana/valved type mask or a clean mask, a surgical mask will be provided to you before you enter the building.